MS / EdS Program Curriculum

 Provides leadership experiences in an educational institution or agency commensurate with the student's graduate program, certification objectives, educational experiences and career goals.
 Prerequisites include: Completed 30 credit hours in Educational Leadership; have an overall GPA of 3.0 or higher: must have no more than 2 “C”s in coursework; and all “F”s, “I”s, and “IP”s have been supplanted with passing grades.

-EDU 687 - Technology Applications in Educational Leadership (3)
+EDU 687 - Emerging Technologies and Educational Leadership

 Prepares the student to be able to apply technology to the areas of administration and instruction in educational institutions.

 TSL 609 - Cultivating Culturally Responsible Educational Leaders